Get Free Consult

 The Stoddard Firm has expertise in premises liability, personal injury, wrongful death, innkeeper laws, sex trafficking law, and franchise law.
 We’re committed to holding powerful companies accountable for putting profits above the safety of innocent people, and to securing the best possible settlements for our clients.

-A dedicated, ethical advocate who takes on major corporations and global insurers with virtually unlimited resources.
-Known for high-profile cases featured on Courtroom Viewing Network, this attorney is also a sought-after legal educator, teaching at seminars for top bar associations.
-Trusted by clients and media alike, they work tirelessly to secure justice and deliver results.
+A dedicated, ethical advocate who spent years defending major corporations in serious injury and wrongful death cases before switching sides to fight for families who have lost someone.
+Known for high-profile wrongful death trials featured on Courtroom View Network, he is also a sought-after legal educator, teaching at seminars for top bar associations.
+Trusted by clients and media alike, he works tirelessly to pursue accountability and deliver results for families facing catastrophic loss.

 Member of the Atlanta Bar Association, the Georgia Bar Association, and the Georgia Trial Lawyers Association